LarsVonQualen/AngularCurrencyConverter/README.md

   - `grunt serve`

 ## OS X

+If you are running with vanilla Node.js and NOT using Node Version Manager, you will have prefix most of the commands with `sudo`, specifically every `npm install -g <package>` and `gem install <package>` command.

 - Install Node from https://nodejs.org
   - Alternatively install the Node Version Manager from: https://github.com/creationix/nvm
 - OS X ships with a version of Ruby, but it is recommended to use Ruby Version Manager: https://rvm.io